DominikBuchner/BOLDigger/README.md

 * rework the command-line version with the new methods - will take some time
 * Add a failsafe to detect fasta format (2line, line-wrapping) and correct it before starting the search
 * Add failsaves for its and rbcl downloads
+* Add metadata async download to speed up the process